MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 David - Login functionality of our code.
 For some reason when we would log in with an existing user, an error would occur that stated that the objects in our database have no primary key.
 With the use of AI, I explained the error message and when it would occur.
 I found out that MongoDB has a function where it autogenerates primary keys for each piece of data that is created.
 The problem that was causing the error message was that I had defined the primary key in the models file for the accounts app.
 I edited the models and commented out the primary key definition.
 Even when I did that I still had the same error occur so what I did next was clear the data for accounts.
 Once I cleared all the accounts in our database and added them back in with the changes I made to models, log-in was functioning correctly.

+Mohammed - This was my first time using Excel to incorporate a database into MongoDB.
+What I thought was going to be a very smooth transition did not end up being so simple at first.
+I had to read some of the documentation and do other research especially because I was using a Mac device.

 3. **Contributions to the Project:** Discuss a specific task you contributed to and how your involvement positively impacted the project's development.

 Emily - I was in charge of keeping the team on track and organized.
 I took care of taking meeting notes at all of our meetings, making sure that we completed sprint reviews when they were needed (though I wasn't always successful), and submitting written assignments.
 I also kept up with the assignments throughout the semester, making sure that they stayed updated when we made changes.
 I also set up Trello cards, however as the semester went on and we started talking more I was less diligent about keeping the board updated as we were all on the same page.